Dulon18/Node-JS-Tutorial/README.md

 No Buffering − Node.js applications never buffer any data.
 These applications simply output the data in chunks.
 Asynchronous and Event-Driven: The Node.js library’s APIs are all asynchronous (non-blocking) in nature.
 A server built with Node.JS never waits for data from an API. from an API.
 After accessing an API, the server moves on to the next one.
 To receive and track responses to previous API requests, it uses a notification mechanism called Events.

+Microservices Architecture: Node.js is well-suited for building microservices-based architectures due to its lightweight nature and support for asynchronous programming.
+It allows developers to create modular, independent services that can be easily scaled and maintained.

 Node.js facilitates DevOps practices by supporting automation and tooling for building, testing, and deploying applications.
 With tools like npm scripts, Docker, and various CI/CD pipelines, developers can streamline the development process and ensure the reliability and consistency of deployments across different environments.